bfmartin/finder_dsi/README.md

 version is that you can do whatever you want with these files as long as you give me credit for creating them.

-The work is dedicated to all fans of Dilbert and to Scott Adams in particular for creating the comic strip.

 ## Programs written by me

 The program files (Ruby and Rakefile files) that were written by me